UkiWoDao/media-bookmarker/README.md

 npm install
 ```

-This will install body-parser, express, express-handlebars and mongoose packages
+This will install body-parser, express, express-handlebars, mongoose and method-override packages

 Feel free to play around with it.